bssw-psip/bssw-psip.github.io/README.md

 - _Main Site_: This is the main site/home page, <https://bssw-psip.github.io/>.
 The source code can be found at <https://github.com/bssw-psip/bssw-psip.github.io>.
 - _Practice Guides_: This subsite, <https://bssw-psip.github.io/practice-guides/>, provides the guides for utilizing PSIP to improve team practices.
 The source code can be found at <https://github.com/bssw-psip/practice-guides>.
-- _Project Tracking Card Catalog_: This subsite provides previously developed and example PTCs, for use in tracking improvement progress.
-The source code can be found at https://github.com/bssw-psip/ptc-catalog
+- _Project Tracking Card Catalog_: This subsite, <https://bssw-psip.github.io/ptc-catalog/catalog/>, provides previously developed and example PTCs, for use in tracking improvement progress.
+The source code can be found at <https://github.com/bssw-psip/ptc-catalog>.

 ## Locally Testing the Site